ESG-related Legislation and Administrative Arrangements

 -

-This link will open in a new windowPrevention of Bribery Ordinance (Cap.
+Prevention of Bribery Ordinance (Cap.
 201)

 This is a piece of legislation in that it covers corruption in both the public and private sectors; catches bribes of any value and of any kind; and penalises both the demand and supply sides of corruption prohibiting the offering, soliciting and accepting of bribes.
 Bribe offerors and acceptors are equally liable under the law. -

-This link will open in a new windowPersonal Data (Privacy) Ordinance (Cap.
+Personal Data (Privacy) Ordinance (Cap.
 486)

 This Ordinance is applicable to both the private and the public sectors.
 It is technology-neutral and principle-based.
 The collective objective of Data Protection Principles provided in the Ordinance is to ensure that personal data is collected on a fully-informed basis and in a fair manner, with due consideration towards minimising the amount of personal data collected.
 Once collected, the personal data should be processed in a secure manner and should only be kept for as long as necessary for the fulfillment of the purposes of using the data.
 Use of the data should be limited to or related to the original collection purpose.
 Data subjects are given the right to access and make correction to their data.